top of page

 I believe in empowering people through positive messaging.
 It's about encouraging healthier choices while upholding the principles of respect and non-maleficence, ensuring that our interventions do no harm and maintain individual dignity.

 When it comes to policy implementation, like taxes on unhealthy foods or restrictions on advertising, balancing public health goals with individual freedoms is crucial.
-These policies should aim to benefit public health broadly but must be made to avoid unfairly burdening lower-income groups in the UK.
-This approach aligns with the ethical principle of justice, ensuring fairness and equity in health interventions.

 I think more can be done to promote physical activities through urban planning and community initiatives, I'd emphasise accessibility and inclusivity.